johannschopplich/apiful/docs/utilities/schema.md

 ### Safe Validation

-For graceful error handling, use `safeValidateTypes` for handling validation results without throwing:
+For graceful error handling, use `safeValidateTypes` to handle validation results without throwing:

 ```ts
 import { safeValidateTypes } from 'apiful/utils'